 Kaysville is a medium-sized city located in the state of Utah.
 With a population of 32,390 people and four constituent neighborhoods, Kaysville is the 27th largest community in Utah.

 Housing costs in Kaysville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Utah.

-Kaysville is a decidedly white-collar city, with fully 87.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kaysville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Kaysville who work in management occupations (15.39%), office and administrative support (13.55%), and sales jobs (12.48%).
+Kaysville is a decidedly white-collar city, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Kaysville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Kaysville who work in management occupations (15.29%), sales jobs (12.24%), and office and administrative support (11.92%).

 Also of interest is that Kaysville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Kaysville in 2010 was $27,658, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $110,632 for a family of four.
-However, Kaysville contains both very wealthy and poor people as well.
+The per capita income in Kaysville in 2018 was $32,271, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $129,084 for a family of four.

 The people who call Kaysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaysville residents report their race to be White, followed by Asian.
-Important ancestries of people in Kaysville include German, Scottish, Danish, and European.
+Important ancestries of people in Kaysville include English, German, Danish, European, and Scottish.

 The most common language spoken in Kaysville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.